 Swedish Environmental Protection Agency report

-We are pleased to see the Swedish Environmental Protection Agency's report " The value of urban greenery for human health and well-being ", which highlights the importance of planning cities based on this research.
-Here you can read The Swedish Environmental Protection Agency report.
+We are pleased with the Swedish Environmental Protection Agency's report " The value of greenery in cities for people's health and well-being ", which emphasizes the urgency of planning cities based on this research.
+Here you can you can read the Swedish Environmental Protection Agency's report here.

 Caroline Spännar and Maria Skutberg